cyberbotics/webots/docs/discord/technical-questions-2020.md

 ![unknown.png](https://cdn.discordapp.com/attachments/565154703139405824/780487111450427424/unknown.png)
 %end

-##### nedmohr 11/24/2020 03:59:35
-I had the same problem.
-It's probably too late to help you, but for anyone else, you have to double click on the robot.
-I spent over an hour on that.

 ##### Darko Lukić [Moderator] 11/24/2020 07:53:37
 Hello `@SebasRG` , I am not sure if I understand.
 If you control the Webots robot from MATLAB then the issue is in the MATLAB script.